Rayyan9477/Solace-AI-Mobile/WEB_RESPONSIVE_SUMMARY.md

 - Buttons: `theme.colors.brown[50]` (was `#A67C52`)
 - Links: `theme.colors.orange[40]` (was `#E8A872`)

-#### **SignupScreen** 🚧 IN PROGRESS
+#### **SignupScreen** ✅ COMPLETE

-**Planned Changes**:
+**Changes Made**:
-- Add `useResponsive` hook
+- ✅ Added `useResponsive` hook
-- Replace hardcoded colors with theme colors
+- ✅ Replaced all hardcoded colors with theme colors
-- Add responsive layout
+- ✅ Added responsive layout with ScrollView
-- Center content on web
+- ✅ Centered content on web with max-width constraints
-- Responsive sizing and spacing
+- ✅ Responsive padding and spacing
+- ✅ Responsive text sizes
+- ✅ Web-optimized rounded corners
+- ✅ Proper icon colors from theme
+- ✅ Placeholder colors from theme
-- Same pattern as LoginScreen
+- ✅ Same responsive pattern as LoginScreen

 ---